robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 We’ve introduced a definition for `if`, as a function of three parameters; now what do we do with them?
 The lambda calculus’s stark palette makes it easy to enumerate _all_ the things we can do with a variable:

 1. Ignore it, or shadow it with another lambda binding the same name.

-2. Mention it (perhaps nested), whether on its own in the body of a lambda, or somewhere on either side of an application (or both).
+2. Mention it, whether on its own in the body of a lambda, somewhere within either side of an application, or both.

 We could for example simply return `then` or `else`: